-In connection with the Acquisitions, the Company is required to make contingent payments to the sellers based on the achievement of certain operational milestones, in the case of the Ignis Acquisition, and based on the achievement of certain earnout conditions, in the case of the FMS Acquisition.
-The fair value of the liability for the contingent payments recognized upon the Acquisitions as part of the purchase accounting opening balance sheet totaled \$6.1 million.
+In connection with the Acquisition, the Company is required to make contingent payments to the sellers based on the achievement of certain operational milestones.
+The fair value of the liability for the contingent payments recognized upon the acquisition as part of the purchase accounting opening balance sheet totaled \$8.3 million.
 The fair value of the contingent consideration was determined using the Monte-Carlo simulation-based model discounted to present value.
-Assumptions used in this calculation are equity volatility, estimated future stock prices and various probability factors, including management's estimate of the likelihood of achieving certain operational milestones and earnout conditions in the case of the Ignis Acquisition and the FMS Acquisition, respectively.
+Assumptions used in this calculation are equity volatility, estimated future stock prices and various probability factors, including management's estimate of the likelihood of meeting certain operational milestones.
 The ultimate settlement of the contingent consideration could deviate from current estimates based on the actual results of these financial measures.
 This liability is considered to be a Level 3 financial liability that is remeasured each reporting period.
 Changes in estimated fair value of contingent consideration are recognized as Selling, general and administrative expenses within the Condensed Consolidated Statements of Operations included in this Quarterly Report.
 Refer to "Note 12 - Accrued Expenses and Other Liabilities" included in this Quarterly Report for additional details.